k9mail/k9mail-docs/docs/accounts/add.md

 **Notify me when mail arrives**: If this is checked you are notified when a new message was downloaded in this mailbox.
 Notification type (LED, vibration) and ringtone can be configured later.
 See [*Notifications*](../settings/account.md#notifications) for more information.

-**Notify me while mail is being checked**: If this option is enabled K-9 Mail will inform the user when an account is being synchronized by displaying a message in the Android title bar.

 ## Last step